kyle-pena-nlp/distr_mflux/README.md

 Use Python 3.12 (it may work in other Python versions, but no guarantees).
 1. `cd` to the root of the repo (which contains `client`, `db` as subfolders)
-2. In the root directory of the repo, create a virtual environment: `python -m venv .venv`
+2. In the root directory of the repo, create a virtual environment: `python3 -m venv .venv`
 3. Activate the virtual environment: `source .venv/bin/activate`
-4. Install the project requirements: `pip install .`
+4. Install the project requirements: `pip3 install .`
+5. Download the HuggingFace models for mflux: `python3 worker/download_hf_model.py` (this may require a restart or two if the network is flaky- but it seems to pick up where it left off)
-5. Download the HuggingFace models for mflux: `python worker/download_hf_model.py` It takes about ~30 mins to download the model and takes about 50GB of disk space.
+It takes about ~30 mins to download the model and takes about 50GB of disk space.

 ## Starting The Server